apache/incubator-taverna-site/content/download/code/index.md

 [GitBox](https://gitbox.apache.org/) may push directly to GitHub, although the convention is to raise *pull requests* to discuss changes.

-If you are unable to use GitHub or want to use ASF's git server, select `[Apache]` below, e.g.:
+If you are unable to use GitHub or want to use ASF's git server, select `[Apache GitBox]` below, e.g.:

     git clone https://gitbox.apache.org/repos/asf/incubator-taverna-****.git